HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/pzn/pzn_portlet/RAD/pzn_demo_create_pzn_content_resources.md

-# 4. Creating the Personalization content resource classes and content spot
+# Creating the Personalization content resource classes and content spot

-View the steps to create the Personalization content resource classes and content spot using IBM Rational Application Developer.
+In this topic, you will learn how to create the Personalization content resource classes and content spot using the IBM Rational Application Developer.

 1. In the Project Explorer tab in Rational® Application Developer, right-click on the **Pers_Offers** project and choose **New > Other**.